BastiDood/hatid/README.md

 # create and tear down multiple instantiations of the template.
 pnpm db:schema

-# Also create the functions for the database.
-This can be rerun
+# Also create the functions for the template database.
+This can be
-# as many times as needed without reinitializing the `data` folder.
+# rerun # as many times as needed without reinitializing the `data`
+# folder.
+Note that existing databases must be reinstantiated (i.e.,
+# drop then create again).
 pnpm db:func

 # Instantiate a single instance of the template named `hatid`.